Summer in Wisconsin's Last Wilderness

 It is simply stated... a time of joy.

 Summer offers a delightful variety of activities.
 It can be the quiet enjoyment of an evening sunset or by contrast, the bustling activity of attractions, events, and shopping.
-Choose from a broad spectrum of things to do -- as diverse as bicycling down a secluded forest road, to visiting an old-time country fair on main street in Presque Isle, to that special moment when a loon's haunting wait at sunset speaks eloquently of wilderness waters.
+Choose from a broad spectrum of things to do -- as diverse as bicycling down a secluded forest road, to visiting an old-time country fair on main street in Presque Isle, to attending an old-time lumberjack show, to that special moment when a loon's haunting wait at sunset speaks eloquently of wilderness waters.

 Summer's countless offerings force one to choose their favorites.
 Sport fishing continues with active walleyes, though musky, bass, and panfishing really come into their own as well.
 Watersports abound -- paddling, swimming, sailing, boating, and waterskiing.
 And now we add to that list stand-up paddleboarding.